webforj/webforj-documentation/docs/data-binding/validation/validators.md

     .add();
 ```

-In the example preceding, two validators verify that the name isn't empty and that it contains at least three characters.
+In the example above, two validators verify that the name isn't empty and that it contains at least three characters.

 :::tip Validators processing
-There is no limit to the number of validators you can add per binding, The binding applies the validators by the order of insertion and it stops at the first violation.
+There is no limit to the number of validators you can add per binding.
+The binding applies the validators by the order of insertion, and stops at the first violation.
 :::

 ## Implementing validators